siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 - Do use to display different views within the single screen.
 - Do use to expand or collapse the content to hide or reveal specific content.
 - Don't use for small amount of content.
+- Don't use for content that should always be visible to the user.

 ## Related patterns